the-engine-room/responsible-data-handbook/_posts/0001-01-06-chapter-02c-sharing-data.md

 different ways of engaging with data subjects and participants, and the ways in which consent is operationalised.

 It will inevitably be up to individual projects to determine what kinds of data rights are appropriate in specific instances.
 It will be important that these decisions are made explicit when data is shared or published, and that appropriate licenses or agreements are applied.
-(See chapter: Power to the People)
+(See chapter: [***Power to the People***]({{ "/chapters/chapter-02a-getting-data.html#power-to-the-people" | prepend: site.baseurl }}))

 ###Legal and contractual frameworks

 Legal systems often include some version of a *purpose limitation principle*, in which data collected for one purpose cannot be used for any other purpose without the consent of the data subject.
 This is often seen as a way of respecting boundaries and choices.

 Data sharing can often challenge this foundational principle.
 If, at the data collection stage, another common principle of data minimisation (collect no more than you need for that specified purpose) was also ignored, this problem is compounded.
 Having collected too much data is problematic, but potentially unproblematic, as long as the data is kept in-house.
-This is another reason you need to think carefully before you publish or share more widely however- see section Sharing Data.
+This is another reason you need to think carefully before you publish or share more widely however.
+See section [***Sharing Data***](#sharing-data).

 For sharing data with a limited set of actors, it is worth considering whether data sharing should be governed by explicit agreements such as MoUs, or even contracts.
 Agreements are imperfect solutions insofar as enforcing them is rarely simple, and any breach means that the data is already out of the bag, but they also have some advantages.
 Entering into agreements about the conditions, limitations and ethical guidelines that govern data sharing can impose some measure of control, and can also establish a shared set of expectations and reveal previously unforeseen risks.
 Highly explicit agreements about risk and responsibility can also be shared further down the chain of actors with whom data might be shared and reinforce awareness about a responsible data approach among actors not directly within your project's sphere of influence.